semaki2000/PyTeRor/README.md

 ## TODO
--1.
-When extracting differences that are names, check if names are parameters.
-If so, replace them in suite and definition with generated identifier.W
+0. When extracting differences that are names, check if names are parameters.
+If so, replace them in suite and definition with generated identifier.

-0. Check name of class is correct for clones.
-Should be 'Test...'.

 1. Currently we refactor into the 'first occurence' (whatever nicad gives us first.).
 Can cause problem with undefined variables.
 Better idea to refactor into last occuring clone?